BioBoost/python_raspberry_pi_course/python_language/readme.md

 ![Hello World from a Python script](img/hello_world_from_a_script.png)

+Python scripts are interpreted from top to bottom as most languages.
+Compared to languages like C++ and Java, Python scripts have no entry point such as a main function.
+It just starts at the top.

 Congratz.
 That is it.
 Your first Python script is a fact (well at least if this is your first time using Python of course).

+## Building Blocks of a Programming Language

+Almost every programming language out there has a number of basics building blocks required to solve problems and build programs.

+The base of almost any computer program is the manipulation of data.
+Of course before a program can manipulate data it needs to be able to store it.
+For this it can use the computer memory.
+This computer memory is accessed via **variables**.
+Variables are used to store information to be referenced and manipulated in a computer program.
+They also provide a way of labeling data with a descriptive name, so our programs can be understood more clearly by the reader and ourselves.
+It is helpful to think of variables as containers that hold information.
+Their sole purpose is to label and store data in memory.
+This data can then be used throughout your program.

+Most programs will performs some sort of operations on data they have at their disposal.
+We often say that they process the data.
+For this processing a programming language needs all sorts of **operators**.
+Some examples are mathematical operators or text operators.

+Computer programs often have different things to do based on a certain situation.
+At certain points in the code, a decision has to be made.
+This requires that a **decision making** construct is available.

+Software is ideal for executing repetitive tasks (things that have to be done multiple times).
+To be able to do things multiple times a programming languages needs some sort **loop constructs**.

+The next chapters will take a look at all these building blocks.